 Using Business Model Canvas to Launch a Technology Startup or Improve Established Operating Model

-Back in 2004, business theorist Alexander Osterwalder’s PhD dissertation topic was The Business Model Ontology.
-The thesis, created along with his professor at the University of Lausanne Yves Pigneur, was a blueprint for his most ambitious project.
-Osterwalder suggested a business model design that could replace cumbersome business plans.
+Back in 2004, business theorist Alexander Osterwalder and his professor at the University of Lausanne Yves Pigneur suggested a business model design that could replace cumbersome business plans.

 The Business Model Canvas is a visual template for identifying and organizing different elements of your business model.
-Osterwalder divides the canvas into nine sections, each responsible for the most vital business elements of every organization.
+It’s divided the canvas into nine sections, each responsible for the most vital business elements of every organization.

 With the abundance of methodologies for building a business model, there must be something really special about the Business Model Canvas that has earned it a place among the classic tools.